draios/kubernetes-sysdig-metrics-apiserver/README.md

 # Kubernetes Custom Metrics Adapter for Sysdig

 > :warning: This project is maintained only until September 2021.
-We encourage you to use [keda](https://keda.sh/)
+Alternatively, we encourage you to use [keda](https://keda.sh/).

 [![Build status][1]][2]